kgordu/sql_framework/README.md

-# SQL Framework
+# SQLite3 Framework

 ## Overview

-**SQL Framework** is a Python-based application designed to interact with an SQLite database.
+**SQLite3 Framework** is a Python-based application designed to interact with an SQLite database.
 It includes functionalities for creating tables, inserting file data, querying for specific file details, and more.
 The application provides a comprehensive way to manage and query file information within a database.

 ## Features